 Poria, as being made from molten material, do not quite eat as compared to most other forms of life.
 Poria use lava ported across cities and countrysides much in the same way that electrical cable and transformers power homes on Earth.
 In this way they also use this lava as sustenance, a more literal refilling of their bodies’ lava supply.

-Poria do believe in the Deities as an overall species view of religion, but do not see any benefit of worship.
+Poria do believe in the Deities as an overall species view of religion, but do not see any benefit of worship this far into After Time.
 They believe the deities when they claimed at the Timekeeping Reset that they would no longer meddle in mortal affairs, and as such do not find worship a productive use of their time.
 The logic is thus: If the deities already were going to do what you ask of them, there is no point; if the deities were not, they have promised not to change things on behalf of mortals.

 There is no sense of fashion among the Poria, as it directly contradicts their value of function over form.
 The first and last outfits are for general use by elected officials, and a majority of the citizenry.
 The second and third outfits are for hot and cold environments, respectively.
 The third outfit is for environments where Poria safety is easily compromised, such as working with lava flows, and the final outfit if for most scientists and their lab work.